-

 A cadence gives you a ratchet to improvement.
 Be honest with yourself and set your goals well; you will always be getting better.

 I should probably stop and address the focus on job applications versus other strategies.
-It’s not common to hear advice after all that cold-applying is the worst thing to do, it doesn’t work!
+It’s not uncommon to hear advice after all that cold-applying is the worst thing to do, it doesn’t work!
 No one gets a job that way!

 I emphasize with the desire to avoid an activity that is, for most, deeply ego-bruising.
 And yes, there are other techniques of course, you can study industries, join communities, reach out to old coworkers, and these are all things we will cover.
 But - when you have no process - those can be hard techniques to get started with.
 It so happens that the process of applying is a workout that builds some very specific and useful skills.